typedb/typedb-docs/_02-running-grakn/02-console.md

 In order to clear the console from any previous queries, answers and commands, we use the `clear` command.

 ### Deleting the entire knowledge graph
 Meant to be used with caution, the `clean` command cleans not only the data but also the schema from the knowledge graph contained within the entered keyspace.
-This is an irreversible act that results in an empty keysapce.
+This is an irreversible act that results in an empty keyspace.

 ### Exiting the console
 To exit the console, we use the `exit` command.